The 2015 round of Society Research Funds is now open for applications. The average award has been about £1,000.

 Joseph Burr Tyrrell Fund

-- Travel bursaries to enable recipients to broaden their experience and for professional development.
+In the form of travel bursaries to enable recipients to broaden their experience and for professional development.
+Preference will be given to early career applicants.

 Other grants administered by the Society